How a Redis Connection Leak Crashed Our AWS ECS Cluster at 3AM

 aws ecs update-service --cluster prod-cluster --service api-ssr-prod --desired-count 6

-Each new task launched, climbed to 2,048 MB of memory, and was OOM-killed before completing a single health check cycle.
-The scale-out made things actively worse — six dying tasks instead of three.
+Each new task launched, climbed to 2,048 MB of memory, and got OOM-killed before completing a single health check cycle.
+The scale-out made things actively worse: six dying tasks instead of three.

 Hypothesis one: AWS infrastructure fault.
-Us-east-1 had a partial EBS degradation event two months prior — muscle memory kicked in.
-The AWS Service Health Dashboard showed green across all services.
+Us-east-1 had a partial EBS degradation two months earlier, so that's where muscle memory took me first.
+Service Health Dashboard was green across the board.

-Hypothesis two: a memory regression from the deploy six hours earlier.
-We rolled back to the previous task definition.
-Tasks still hit 2,048 MB and died.
+Hypothesis two: memory regression from the deploy six hours ago.
+Rolled back to the previous task definition.
+Tasks still climbed to 2,048 MB and died.

-Hypothesis three: a traffic anomaly or DDoS.
-Request rate at 3 AM was 340 req/s — normal for that hour.
-CloudFront and Route 53 logs showed nothing unusual.
+Hypothesis three: traffic anomaly or DDoS.
+Request rate at 3 AM was 340 req/s, normal for that hour.
+CloudFront and Route 53 logs were boring.

-Pulling the MemoryUtilization metric for the prior 12 hours revealed a perfectly linear slope — starting at 240 MB after the 9:08 PM deploy and climbing at a constant 5.3 MB/min until hitting the 2,048 MB hard limit at 3:12 AM.
+Pulling the MemoryUtilization metric for the prior 12 hours showed a perfectly linear slope.
+Starting at 240 MB after the 9:08 PM deploy, climbing at a constant 5.3 MB/min, hitting the 2,048 MB hard limit at 3:12 AM.
 No spike.
 No anomaly.
 A leak.

 ECS Task Memory (MB) — 12-Hour Window